Zabrane/qlnd/doc/LightningTickerplants.md

   export LND_DIR=/path/to/my/.lnd
 ```

-During library loading, this environmental variable is used to set read location a TLS certificate
+During library loading this environmental variable is used to locate and read the TLS certificate
-and Macaroon token, both of which will be created by `lnd` on startup, and are used for secure communication and
+and Macaroon token created by `lnd` on startup, and are used for secure communication and
 authentication, respectively.

 By default, the `qlnd.q` script tries to load the `admin.macaroon`, which gives full API access without caveats.
 For applications